This course is only available for students in the BA International Studies.

 Attending lectures and tutorials is compulsory.
 If you are not able to attend a lecture or tutorial, please inform the tutor of the course.
 Being absent without notification can result in a lower grade or exclusion from the final exam or essay.

-Alan Richards & John Waterbury, A Political Economy of the Middle East, Boulder: Westview, 3rd. revised edition, 2008
+1. Alan Richards and John Waterbury.
+A Political Economy of the Middle East, 3rd Edition.
+Boulder: Westview Press, 2008

 Registration Studeren à la carte and Contractonderwijs